-How does fighting a traffic ticket differ from fighting an accident ticket?
+How does fighting a Speeding Ticket differ from fighting a Careless Operation Ticket in New Orleans?

-The main difference between fighting a traffic ticket versus fighting a car accident ticket are the evidence that must be presented to the prosecutor and judge– and the possible consequences of pleading guilty.
+The main difference between fighting a moving violation ticket and fighting a car accident ticket is the evidence that must be presented to the prosecutor and judge– and the possible consequences of pleading guilty.

 This is why it’s so important to have an experienced traffic attorney working on your behalf.